 Seniors are students who have completed 87 or more credits.

 Full-time students are those persons who register for 9 or more credits during Term I or Term II or who enroll for 4 or more credits during Term III.
 Students receiving financial aid and student athletes, however, may be penalized for taking fewer than 12 credits in Term I and Term II and fewer than 6 in Term III.

 Part-time students are those persons who register for fewer than 9 credits during Term I or Term II, or who enroll for fewer than 4 credits during Term III.
-Part-time students who wish to live in a college residence should contact Mr. Benjamin Curtis ’99, Assistant Dean of Student Life, McGraw Hall, room 127, (607) 735-1821, for further information.
+Part-time students who wish to live in a college residence should contact Mr. Stanley Mugeki, Director of Residence Life, McGraw Hall, room 127, (607) 735-1821, for further information.
 To qualify, students must be matriculated and registered for coursework on at least a half-time basis.

 Exceptions: The following are exceptions to the part-time credit limit:

 —Part-time education students may register for student teaching for a maximum of 12 credit hours for one term only to complete their student teaching.

 —Part-time nursing students may register to finish the nursing program for one term of 9 credits and one term of 12 credits.